RadhiFadlillah/boom/README.md

 - `draft` specifies whether the page is ready to publish or not.
 If set to `true`, this page will not be build.
 - `theme` is the name of theme that will be used for the page.
 - `template` is the name of template that will be used for the page.
+- `childTemplate` is the name of template that will be used for the children page of current directory.
+Only used in `_index.md` file.
 - `pagination` is the count of items for each pagination.
 By default it will be 10.
 If it sets to negative there will be no pagination.

 If part of metadata is omitted, `boom` will use metadata from the page's parent directory.
 With that said, you should at least create `_index.md` with valid metadata in root `content` directory, as the fallback for pages with incomplete metadata.